What would Tier 3 before Christmas mean for London?

 [title]

-Almost a week on from the end of lockdown 2.0, Londoners are being warned that the capital could soon face Tier 3 restrictions like in other parts of England.
-With a rising infection rate – plus an increase in cases across two thirds of London’s boroughs – the capital is now on a par or ahead of other regions across the country that are already living under Tier 3 rules.
+Londoners are being warned that the capital could soon face Tier 3 restrictions like in other parts of England – and sooner than expected.
+With a rising infection rate – plus an increase in cases across London’s boroughs – the capital is now on a par or ahead of other regions across the country that are already living under Tier 3 rules.

-At the weekend, the Mayor of London Sadiq Khan urged Londoners to stick to Tier 2 rules and added: ‘moving into Tier 3 would be awful, especially so close to Christmas.’
-And today (Tuesday December 8), Health Secretary Matt Hancock also reminded Londoners to stick to the rules when he was asked on LBC radio if London was close to entering Tier 3.
-‘My message to everybody in London is let's stick by the rules and not push the boundaries of the rules,’ he said.

-The current Tier measures across the country are due for review just over a week before Christmas, on Wednesday December 16.
+And although current tier measures in England are due for review just over a week before Christmas, on Wednesday December 16, the BBC is now reporting that London could move up to a new level of restrictions as soon as today (Monday December 14).

 Under Tier 3, the capital would be on ‘very high alert’, and would see the closure of restaurants, bars and pubs in the run-up to Christmas.
 While takeaways would still be an option, many hospitality venues have warned that closure in the busy Christmas period could spell the end for their businesses altogether.